exp date isn't null, but text field is

 This guideline should be in used in paediatric haemato-oncology patients who are receiving chemotherapy.

 Nausea and vomiting are common and can be debilitating in children with cancer.
 The prevention of symptoms should be the goal of modern anti-emetic therapy.
-The risk of emesis depends on the emetogenicity of drugs (see Table 1- section 4) and on the response of the patient.
+The risk of emesis depends on the emetogenicity of drugs (see Table 1- Appendix 1) and on the response of the patient.
 Oral and intravenous routes are equally efficacious providing that there are no barriers to drug absorption.

 Selection of anti-emetic agents should be based on a sound, receptor based understanding of the pathophysiology of emesis.
 Common reasons for the failure of anti-emetic therapy in children are the selection of the wrong compound or the use of inadequate dosing.